 - Stay away from any activity that could cause another head injury.

-When a mild, moderate or severe brain injury causes you or a loved one an injury, call the Law Offices of Shane Smith at 770-HURT-999 to talk with an Atlanta brain injury attorney in a complimentary consultation today.
+When a mild, moderate or severe brain injury causes you or a loved one an injury, call Shane Smith Law at 770-HURT-999 to talk with an Atlanta brain injury attorney in a complimentary consultation today.